Kern W. Dunagan: Biography

 Dunagan and the base commander, Lieutenant Colonel G. R. Underhill, decided to have the base artillery units attempt to throw up as much smoke – in as many ways they could muster – to conceal Dunagan and his men as they made their final attempt to escape an extremely aggressive enemy.
 Had the plan not worked, it was considered doubtful that Dunagan and the men of Company A would have survived the enemy onslaught.

 The barrage of incendiary artillery rounds seemed to make the difference as Dunagan and his remaining 42 troops were afforded a blanket of smoke in which to make their way across a wet, soggy, open field to where Charlie Company had formed a perimeter.
 Charlie Company massed it's M-60 machine guns on either side of the corridor through which Dunagan's men would pass and laid down a withering base of fire as Alpha and Echo-Recon maneuvered through the smoke screen to safety.

 Eventually, most of the surviving men made their way back.
-Yet, not all was secured, as the VC battalion was aggressively following the men of Company A. After Dunagan insisted on going back to look for surviving soldiers, he finally located one wounded soldier, Sgt Bob Tullos of Echo-Recon, who had a foot amputated by one of the white phosphorus rounds.
+Yet, not all was secured, as the PAVN battalion was aggressively following the men of Company A. After Dunagan insisted on going back to look for surviving soldiers, he finally located one wounded soldier, Sgt Bob Tullos of Echo-Recon, who had a foot amputated by one of the white phosphorus rounds.
 Five other men of the team Tullos was with were alive, but stunned, wounded and disoriented.
 They would be Missing In Action for two days until walking into the perimeter of Bravo Company, 1/46 about three kilometers east of the battle.
 Placing Tullos on his shoulders, Dunagan made his way back to the Charlie Company perimeter.

 Dunagan spent the next weeks of May and June 1969, in Tokyo, Japan with a shattered cheek bone, two broken molars, two gunshot wounds resulting in two broken arm bones, a broken foot and several other cuts and bruises.
 After surgeries to repair his wounds and recuperation, he was sent stateside to resume his career.

 Dunagan was subsequently promoted to major and awarded the Medal of Honor for his actions.